Institutional Review Board

 Nota: Those projects that deal exclusively with the collection of data in France are subject to the Data Protection Act and thus are handled by the General Data Protection Regulation (GDPR).
 They are not eligible for review by the IRB.

-Béatrice Boulu-Reshef.
-Professor in Economics - Orléans University (cv in pdf format)
+Béatrice Boulu-Reshef, Economist, Professor - University of Orléans (cv in pdf)

-Nicolas Jacquemet.
-Professor of Economics – Université Paris 1 Panthéon-Sorbonne (cv in pdf format)
+Nicolas Jacquemet, Economist, Professor - University Paris 1 Panthéon-Sorbonne (cv in pdf)